cassielumbrazo/NCALM_raster_analysis/README.md

 # NCALM_raster_analysis

-Repo for all the NCALM raster analysis scripts, including
+Repo for all the NCALM raster analysis scripts
-* processing lidar, create netcdf, make plots, random forest
+* processing lidar, create clean netcdfs of data, visualizing the data, performing random forest analysis

 created by Cassie Lumbrazo
 July 2023